Mission and Vision

 What is a pediatric dentist?

 A good analogy is a pediatrician.
 A pediatric dentist is not only a “general dentist,” but also specializes in childrens' oral heath treatment.
 This requires an additional 2 years of training after dental school in a credentialed certificate residency program.
-And just like a pediatrician, you do not need a referral to establish your child's dental home at Kidsteethonly.
+And just like a pediatrician, you do not typically need a referral to establish your child's dental home at Kidsteethonly.

 Is there an age range of patients you see?